ringcentral/integration-blog/_posts/2019-02-26-data-security-of-salesforce.md

 ## Data Security of Salesforce

-As a CRM application, it's important for the user that giving the right people access to the right data, this post will introduce how to control those stuff things in Salesforce.
+As a CRM application, it is important for the user to give the right people access to the right data.
+This post will introduce how to manage access control in Salesforce.

 ### Levels of data access

-In Salesforce you can control which users have access to which data in your **whole org**, a specific **object**, a specific **field**, or an individual **record**.
+In Salesforce, you can control the level of access of your users to the data in your whole org, down to specific objects, fields, or even inidividual records.

 #### Control Access to the Organization

-At the organization level's data security there has one thing you can do is that ensure only employees who meet certain criteria can log in to Salesforce.
-In Salesforce you can do this by managing authorized users, setting password policies, and limiting when and where users can log in.
+For data security at organization level, what you can do is that ensure that only employees who meet certain criteria are allowed to log in to Salesforce.
+You can do this by managing authorized users, setting password policies, and limiting when and where users can log in.

 #### Control Access to Objects

 In Salesforce an object is a collection of records, like leads or contacts.
 So how to control access to objects?
-Here we must take about **profile**.
+Here we must talk about **profiles**.

 A profile is a collection of settings and permissions.
 Every user in Salesforce has his own's profile, You can set object permissions with profiles or permission sets to control whether a group of users can create, view, edit, or delete any records of that object.